Tusamarco/drtools/README.md

 IMPORTANT
 =====================
+To compile be sure to have the correct mysql libraries for client, gcc and ncurses-devel.x86_64 installed

 To use the first time you must:
-1) go to the mysql-source directory run ./configure
+- go to the mysql-source directory run ./configure
-2) go one level up
+- go one level up
 	run make